mariodavid/mariodavid.github.io/_drafts/cd-environment-with-gitlab-and-rancher-part-1-overview-and-installing-gitlab.md

 One additional thing you might noticed in the yaml file is the first line <code>image: java:8</code>.
 This line describes the Docker image that should be used to execute this pipeline in general (or a particular job).
 The Gitlab runner will start a Container for every build in order to fully isolate the different biulds from each other.

-With this we are ready with the first automated part of the CD pipeline.
-In the next part we will enhance the CD pipeline to build a docker container from the application and push it to Dockerhub.
+With this we are ready with the first automated part of the CI pipeline.
+In the next part we will enhance the CI pipeline to build a docker container from the application and push it to Dockerhub.
 In the third part we will use this image in order to deploy this docker container into production with Rancher.

 <div class="center" style="text-align:center">